-4.45 The National Planning Policy Framework identifies that great weight should be given to the benefits of mineral extraction and local planning authorities should identify Minerals Safeguarding Areas.
-Nottinghamshire is a two-tier area for local government and under the Town and Country Planning legislation Nottinghamshire County Council is the Minerals Planning Authority.
-The County Council will be identifying Minerals Safeguarding Areas and supporting policies as part of the emerging Minerals Local Plan7.
-The Policy sets out the approach that the District Council will take when determining proposals for non-minerals development within Minerals Safeguarded Areas.
+- 3.52 The National Planning Policy Framework identifies that great weight should be given to the benefits of mineral extraction and local planning authorities should identify Minerals Safeguarding Areas.
+Nottinghamshire is a two-tier area for local government and under the Town and Country Planning legislation Nottinghamshire County Council is the Minerals Planning Authority. - 3.53 The Mineral Safeguarding Areas identify the mineral resources which are worthy of safeguarding and the Minerals Consultation Area identify the areas within Nottinghamshire where the District and Borough authorities are required to consult the Mineral Planning Authority over non-minerals development.
+Within the District of Ashfield there are two mineral resources areas identified: - Limestone(including building stone); - Surface Coal